NVIDIA/NeMo-Aligner/docs/user-guide/index.rst

 .. include:: /content/nemo.rsts

-.. include:: ModelAlignment.rsts
+.. include:: modelalignment.rsts

 .. toctree::
    :maxdepth: 4
    :titlesonly:

-   SFT.rst
+   sft.rst
-   RLHF.rst
+   rlhf.rst
-   SteerLM.rst
+   steerlm.rst
-   SteerLM2.rst
+   steerlm2.rst
-   DPO.rst
+   dpo.rst
-   SPIN.rst
+   spin.rst
-   DRaFTP.rst
+   draftp.rst

 :ref:`Prerequisite Obtaining a Pre-Trained Model <prerequisite>` This section provides instructions on how to download pre-trained LLMs in .nemo format.
 The following section will use These base LLMs for further fine-tuning and alignment.